frmas5pd8/DATA-ANALYSIS-USING-POWER-BI/README.md

 # OMNI HOME STORE ECOMMERCE SALES DASHBOARD

 # Project Objective :
-The owner of OMNI Home Store wants us to help them create a dashboard to track and analyze their online sales across India through Power BI
+The owner of OMNI Home Store wants us to help them create a dashboard to track and analyze their online sales across India

 # Tools :
 * Power BI